Supported file formats

 | KSplat | .ksplat | Compressed Gaussian splat (KSplat format) |

-| SPZ | .spz | Niantic SPZ compressed format |
+| SPZ | .spz | Niantic SPZ compressed format — opens in the Spark viewer (supports v1, v2, and v3) |

 | SPLZ | .splz | Compressed splat ZIP format |

 Viewed in the Gaussian splat viewer — photorealistic real-time 3D renders from structure-from-motion captures.
 Full orbit, pan, and zoom.
+SPZ files open in the Spark viewer, which decodes every SPZ version (including v3).

 360° panoramas